 - Online retailers are typically small accounts.
-Real wholesalers – especially the large wholesalers – look for volume business.
-They spend most of their time dealing with retailers like Target, Wal-Mart, Office Depot and Home Depot who place large, frequent orders for products.
+Real wholesalers – especially the large ones – look for volume business.
+They spend most of their time dealing with retailers like Target, Wal-Mart, and Home Depot who place large, frequent orders for products.
 With the small volumes from online retailers, a wholesaler actually spends as much time time processing a small order as they do on the ‘big box’ retailer’s order.
 As the revenues are much lower, their profit per order is lower.
 Unfortunately, beginner online retailers typically apply for many wholesale accounts – especially Drop Ship accounts – and then purchase very little.
 Wholesaler’s recognize that online retailers require a lot of support for very little return.

 - Wholesalers have to pay commissioned sale representatives to support each approved retail account.
 Reps earn less commission from Internet retailers than their bigger box customers.
 Reps like to spend more time where they can generate larger earnings.

-- Some manufacturers prevent their authorized wholesalers from selling to online retailers.
+- Some manufacturers prevent their authorized wholesalers from selling to online retailers too.
 This is typical of the highly recognized brands.
 You have to be an authorized dealer with large volume purchases.
 They do this to maintain a perception of their brand as a high value brand.
 Beginner online retailers often enter markets by slashing prices to be the lowest price on the web.
 Online sellers have very little overhead so can often offer products at lower prices than brick-and-mortar retailers.
 Once product prices plunge, brands become devalued.
 If the physical retailer (the largest source of revenue for wholesalers) cannot sell profitably, they will stop carrying that brand.
 Everybody loses.

 These are just a few of the many reasons why a wholesaler may be reluctant to open an account for you as an online retailer.
-If you approach the wholesaler correctly, you can succeed in your application for an account on your first contact with a wholesaler:

-- The FIRST contact should be brief.
+Always remember, the FIRST contact should be brief.
 Be prepared and professional.
 You want to secure that wholesale account, instead of “No, thanks.”